+If you're thinking about buying a short sale, consider looking for a pre-approved one.
 The way a listing agent finds out how low the bank will go is if an offer has already been accepted and the buyer walks away.
-Only then is the agent free to market the listing as an accepted short sale because banks rarely disclose a bottom-line price up front.
+Only then is the agent free to market the listing as an accepted short sale because banks rarely disclose a bottom-line price upfront.

-The sellers can agree to any type of purchase offer put before them for signature, but it's not binding unless the sellers' bank approves the offer.
+The sellers can agree to any type of purchase offer, but it's not binding unless the sellers' bank approves the offer.
 It doesn't matter what stipulations are in the offer if the bank won't accept them.
-Your true negotiation does not lie with the seller; it lies with the bank's negotiator.
+Your true negotiation isn't with the seller; it's with the bank's negotiator.

-Banks rely on desktop appraisals and third-party BPOs (broker price opinions) to determine value.
-Although banks don't want to follow through on a foreclosure, they also want fair market value.
+Banks rely on desktop appraisals and third-party BPOs (broker price opinions) to determine a home's value.
+Although banks don't want to foreclose, they also want a fair market value.
 It is up to the listing agent to provide comparable sales and to substantiate the price submitted by the buyer.

+Should you wait out a short sale and see if the home goes to foreclosure?
 Whether a buyer should wait for the property to go through foreclosure and be deeded to the bank depends on whether the home has multiple offers.
-If more than one buyer has submitted an offer, the highest and most qualified offer will most likely win.
+If more than one buyer has submitted a short sale offer, the highest and most qualified offer will most likely win.

-If the buyer is the sole offerer and the bank is responding negatively or, worse, not at all, it might be in the buyer's best interest to wait out the foreclosure.
-There is also no guarantee that a bank won't reject multiple offers, too, particularly if none is high enough.
+If the buyer is the sole offerer and the bank is responding negatively to the short sale or, worse, not at all, it might be in the buyer's best interest to wait out the foreclosure.
+There is also no guarantee that a bank won't reject multiple offers, particularly if none is high enough.

 Sometimes banks aren't reasonable and end up shooting themselves in the foot.
-I've had several listings where banks refused to accept short sale offers only to get title to the home through foreclosure, which then ultimately sold for tens of thousands less.
+Banks may refuse to accept short sale offers only to get title to the home through foreclosure, which they ultimately sell for tens of thousands less.